Food scraps (Leftovers) to be banned from House hold Garbage collections.

 You will save on compost or have a more productive garden by following these simple tips.

 Remember.
 What man disposes of, Nature decomposes for the benefit of all.

 BTW.
 All recyclable items such as cans bottles, glass jars and paper packaging must be free from food contamination and bottles without tops.

-And don't forget that greasy Aluminium throw away baking tray you cooked the turkey or favourite roast in, ours will be placed at the bottom of the garden over a hungry ant nest and will be cleaned for recycling within two days.
+And don't forget that greasy Aluminium throw away baking tray you cooked the turkey in, ours will be placed at the bottom of the garden over a hungry ant nest and will be cleaned for recycling within two days.

 Remember, 'Do the right thing".
 Have a great Christmas......Vest.